 Furnace and boiler rebates – income qualified

-Income-qualified customers who replace their old natural gas furnace or boiler with an eligible ENERGY STAR® model could qualify for up to a $3,0001 rebate on a furnace, or a $2,000 rebate on a boiler.
+For a limited time offer, income-qualified customers who replace their old natural gas furnace or boiler with an eligible ENERGY STAR® model could qualify for up to a $3,400 rebate on a furnace, or a $3,000 rebate on a boiler.
+You must request a pre-qualification code between October 1, 2020 – December 31, 2020 to be eligible for this limited time offer.

 - You must be a residential FortisBC natural gas customer with only one active residential natural gas account and have natural gas as your primary source of heat.